pouchdb-community/pouchdb-replication-stream/README.md

     npm install pouchdb-replication-stream

-And then attach it to the `PouchDB` object using the following code:
+In Node.js, you can attach it to the `PouchDB` object using the following code:

 ```js
 var PouchDB = require('pouchdb');